 Roughly, The following steps should be followed for preparing the piping system for leakage testing.

-1.0 Comparison of P&ID/PEFS and Isometric Drawing: First step is to compare the piping isometrics with the P&ID drawings to check if any discrepancy exists.
-All valve types, flow directions, branch tie-ins, and any material changes etc are reviewed thoroughly.
-In-line components are verifed and ensured that they are able to withstand the test pressure.
+The first step is to compare the piping isometrics with the P&ID drawings to check if any discrepancy exists.
+All valve types, flow directions, branch tie-ins, and any material changes, etc are reviewed thoroughly.
+In-line components are verified and ensured that they are able to withstand the test pressure.

-2.0 Thorough Inspection before testing: All sorts of ultrasonic and radiographic inspections or checks must be carried out before the actual pressure test is started.
-Conducting 100% radiography of all the weld joints assure that your weld joints are defect free but can never provide you with the assurance of mechanical integrity of a system.
-This is also to be noted that radiography / ultrasonic inspection shall also not to be waived off if the pipeline is to be hydrostatically tested.
+All sorts of ultrasonic and radiographic inspections or checks must be carried out before the actual pressure test is started.
+Conducting 100% radiography of all the weld joints assure that your weld joints are defect-free but can never provide you with the assurance of mechanical integrity of a system.
+This is also to be noted that radiography / ultrasonic inspection shall also not be waived off if the pipeline is to be hydrostatically tested.

-5.0 Spring Supports in Piping System: All Spring supports shall be kept in locked condition during hydrostatic testing.
+All Spring supports shall be kept in the locked condition during hydrostatic testing.
 Holding pins shall not be removed from spring supports until testing is completed and the system is drained.
 Care shall be taken to avoid overloading any parts of the supporting structures during hydrostatic testing.

 - Instrument take-off piping and sampling system piping, up to the first block valve, shall be tested with the piping to which it is connected.